ModelEarth/data-pipeline/timelines/training/naics/README.md

 # NAICS Training Data for ML

-We're creating a new Random Forest process infomed [by the prior ztca process](../../prep/all)
+We're creating a new Random Forest process informed [by the prior zcta process](../../prep/all)

 We'll use the state of Maine (MN) for our sample counties.
 We'll use NAICS level 4 which has about 72 industries.